grimlor/OnionArchitecture/README.txt

 free to delete it and create an MVC 3 project or any other web project of your choosing.

+Due to popular demand, I have also included an implementation of the IoC container.
+I chose to use SimpleInjector as it is extremely lightweight DI API and easily replaced if/when you decide to use a more robust API such as Unity or Ninject.

+I will keep the template without SimpleInjector for those who feel confident implementing the pattern with another DI API.

 Useful Links
 ============
 Below are links to the inspirations and tools used in this project.